AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

                                           };[effectPaster runAction:customAction];
     ```

-    **Note:** In this example, the customized fragmentShader and customUniformsMapper define the animation effect of a linear eraser.
+    **Note:** In this example, the configurations of fragmentShader and customUniformsMapper define the animation effect of a linear eraser.

--   **Custom rendering**
+-   Custom rendering

     The short video SDK allows you to obtain the texture IDs of the raw and rendered videos by using related methods.
 You can perform custom rendering in the rendering process.
 To perform custom rendering, you must implement the shader.
 Otherwise, you do not need to implement the shader.